bazel-contrib/SIG-rules-authors/go-tutorial.md

 Binaries from the project are placed under the bazel-bin folder.
 Inside that folder, we have another folder with the name go-code-tutorial\_, and that folder name is created from the name of the binary that is created.
-A bazel project can contain multiple binaries, so we have to have that form of naming syntax.
+A Bazel project can contain multiple binaries, so we have to have that form of naming syntax.
 Inside the go-code-tutorial\_ folder we have the binary go-code-tutorial\_.

-### Where gazelle defines the dependencies
+### Where Gazelle defines the dependencies

-One of the features of gazelle is to "vendor" Go projects.
-Within this example, we are using Go vendoring at the base, but bazel must also have the external dependencies defined.
+One of the features of Gazelle is to "vendor" Go projects.
+Within this example, we are using Go vendoring at the base, but Bazel must also have the external dependencies defined.

-The gazelle update-repos command takes the go.mod file and creates the StarkLark code that defines the external vendoring that bazel uses.
+The Gazelle update-repos command takes the go.mod file and creates the StarkLark code that defines the external vendoring that Bazel uses.
 External dependencies are defined in one of two locations; in the WORKSPACE file or in an external file that is referenced in the WORKSPACE file.
 The list of external dependencies can grow very long, so we recommend that it is defined as a reference in the WORKSPACE file.